igrabski/MultiStudyNMF/README.md

                      inits=list(results[[2]][[x]],results[[3]][[x]],results[[5]][[x]],results[[6]][[x]])))
 ```

 Note the additional arguments required here.
-The output of each individual call of `recovery_discovery` here is a list of three components: the estimated marginal log-likelihood, a list of the fixed `A` matrices for the discovery and recovery component respectively, and a list of the posterior median estimates of the signatures matrix for the discovery and recovery component respectively.
+The output of each individual call of `recovery_discovery` here is a list of three components:

+1. The estimated marginal log-likelihood.
+2. A list consisting of the fixed `A` matrices for the discovery and recovery component respectively.
+3. A list of the posterior median estimates of the signatures matrix for the discovery and recovery component respectively.
+Each is in the *mutational motifs x signatures* format, and their columns match the columns of the discovery and recovery `A`s.

 The solution with largest marginal log-likelihood can be thought of as the best solution.

 ## Usage: Discovery-Only Model with Covariates